Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 - Once a civil conflict has arisen, for instance during a divorce procedure, it is suggested you speak with a lawyer who will represent you in court and help you prepare all the documentation you will need.
 You can also speak to a social worker who will support you emotionally throughout this process.

 - Once a complaint has been made to the police, it is up to the criminal investigator to decide if your case shall be passed along to the prosecutor.
-The prosecutor has the power to decide whether or not to pursue your aggressor.
+The prosecutor has the power to decide whether to pursue your aggressor.

 - Once your case has reached this stage, the power to retract your initial complaint is impossible.
 Once the prosecutor has chosen to pursue your aggressor, the case is completely out of your hands.
 This is because Canadian society does not tolerate conjugal violence.